conan-io/docs/integrations/cross_platform/yocto.rst

 It is recommended to set up the specific profile to use in your build with ``CONAN_PROFILE_PATH`` pointing to profile stored in the configuration folder of your build (next to the *conf/local.conf* file), for example: ``CONAN_PROFILE_PATH = "${TOPDIR}/conf/armv8"``.

-Finally the Artifactory repository URL where you want to retrieve the packages from and its credentials.
+Finally, the Artifactory repository URL where you want to retrieve the packages from and its credentials.

 You can also use ``CONAN_CONFIG_URL`` with a custom Conan configuration to be used with :command:`conan config install` and the name of the profile to use in ``CONAN_PROFILE_PATH`` and just the name of the remote in ``CONAN_REMOTE_NAME``.
 For example: